Pravesh-Sudha/100-Days-of-Code/README.md

 - Creating a kubernetes cluster using HELM
 - Setup ArgoCD on the cluster

+### Day 93: AWS VPC Project
+- Created a VPC that can be used in production server
+- Created a private and a public subnet
+- Setup Security groups for the server
+- Adding NAT gateway and internet gateway for outside communication
+- Adding an auto-scaling group to handle more traffic

 ... continue updating log for each day ..._

 ## Connect